-Russia Targeted Ads At “Ivanka Trump Fine Jewelry,” “Malcolm X,” And These Other Specific Interests
+Russia Targeted Ads At Ivanka Trump Fine Jewelry, Malcolm X, And These Other Specific Interests

 ADVERTISEMENT

-Facebook, which also owns instagram, will make investments like “hiring more ad reviewers, doubling or more our security engineering efforts, putting in place tighter ad content restrictions, launching new tools to improve ad transparency and requiring documentation from political ad buyers” to prevent similar campaigns from happening again, said Colin Stretch, vice president and general counsel of Facebook during the Senate hearing.
+Facebook, which also owns Instagram, will make investments like “hiring more ad reviewers, doubling or more our security engineering efforts, putting in place tighter ad content restrictions, launching new tools to improve ad transparency and requiring documentation from political ad buyers” to prevent similar campaigns from happening again, said Colin Stretch, vice president and general counsel of Facebook during the Senate hearing.

 “We know bad actors aren't going to stop their efforts,” said Stretch.
 “We know we'll all have to keep learning and improving to stay ahead of them.”